ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ## Deliverables

 Write your JavaScript in the provided `src/clue.js` file.
-Submitting this file will be enough.

 ## Iteration 1 - <small>Creating the cards</small>